janpeter19/janpeter19/README.md

    [announcements](https://medium.com/google-colab) and the technical [release-notes](https://colab.research.google.com/notebooks/relnotes.ipynb).

-  **Note 2025-06-28** Now also the application with PID-control is updated and use BPL 2.3.1. and MSL 4.1.0.
+  **Note 2025-06-28** Now also the application with PID-control is updated and use BPL 2.3.1. with MSL 4.1.0.

   **Note 2025-06-12** Here are some changes in the Colab environment that makes it difficult to run the demo examples.